What is Cloud Maturity Model (CMM) and How it Helps Improve Cloud Capability?

 Enterprise service optimization Optimized enterprise services

-Each of these four cloud maturity models promises analysis, capability and efficiency gains, velocity and quality, and proactiveness.
+These four cloud maturity models promise analysis, capability and efficiency gains, velocity and quality, and proactiveness.

 Useful Link: 7 Most-Productive Google Cloud Tools One Must Have!